-Attribute Description timerExpression : String An expression string that is conforming to the ISO-8601 format for date and time, duration, or interval representations. timerStart : StartTrigger[01] The starting trigger of the TimerEventListener.
+Attribute Description timerExpression: An optional expression that MUST evaluate to an ISO-8601 conforming reprresentation Expression [01] for date and time, duration, or interval representations. timerStart: The starting trigger of the TimerEventListener.
 This attribute is optional.
-If timerStart is specified, then at runtime, if the trigger occurs the time of occurrence of the trigger is captured and the timerExpression SHOULD be relative to the timestamp captured when the timerStart trigger occurs.
+If StartTrigger[01] timerStart is specified, then at runtime, if the trigger occurs the time of occurrence of the trigger is captured and the timerExpression SHOULD be relative to the timestamp captured when the timerStart trigger occurs.